Skip to Content

 Never commit keys to version controlUse environment variables instead

-Use the minimum scope neededIngest keys are scoped to a single stream
+Use the minimum scope neededIngest keys are scoped to a single connector

 Monitor key usageCheck connector logs for unexpected activity